-When you walk into a new class, a lot may be different than classes you have attended before.
-Class layout, resources, activities, and assessments may be very different.
-What helped you to succeed in the past may not work here—you may have to learn new skills to excel here.
+When you walk into a new class, a lot may be different from the courses you have attended before.
+Class layout, resources, activities and assessments may be very different.
+What helped you succeed in the past may not work here – you may have to learn new skills to excel.

 For some, the biggest challenge may be presentation skills.
 For others, it may be learning how to work independently and within groups, or to prepare for both theoretical and practical evaluations.

-Every time you meet a challenge in studies or in life, it is an opportunity for learning.
-Keep a positive mindset and an inquisitive approach to effectively adapt to new expectations.
+Every time you meet a challenge in studies or life, it is an opportunity for learning.
+Keep a positive mindset and an analytical approach to adapt to new expectations effectively.

-A lot of stress can be reduced by simply organizing the tasks that you have to do.
-“Backwards Planning” involves placing all of your deadlines on your schedule, and then work backwards from that deadline to the present, breaking down the tasks that you need to complete in order to stay on track.
+You can reduce stress by organizing the tasks you have to do.
+“Backward planning” involves placing all of your deadlines on your schedule and then work backward from that deadline to the present, breaking down the tasks that you need to complete to stay on track.

-Your instructors are on your team—they are working to help you meet the outcomes required by your program.
+Your instructors are on your team – they are working to help you meet the outcomes required by your program.
 Communicate with them.
-If you are struggling, they can suggest ways for you to get additional support, practice, or resources to get back on the right pathway.
-If you are doing well, they can suggest opportunities to take on additional challenges to prepare for success beyond your program.
-They are also your link to the industry you are preparing for.
-Get to know them, and let them get to know your goals and skills.
+If you are struggling, they can suggest ways for you to get additional support, practice or resources to get back on the right pathway.
+If you are doing well, they can recommend opportunities to take on other challenges to prepare for success beyond your program.
+They are also your link to your future industry of choice.
+Get to know them and let them get to know your goals and skills.

-Western education places a high importance on individual work.
-You are responsible to use your original work and ideas, and to give acknowledgement when you use or refer to work and ideas by other people.
-Even when work is done by a group, individuals are given credit for their individual contributions, and individual assignments must be completed according to the guidelines without outside help.
+Western education places high importance on individual work.
+You are responsible for using your original work and ideas, and for giving acknowledgment when you use or refer to work and ideas by other people.
+Even when group work occurs, individuals receive credit for their contributions, and individual assignments must be completed according to the guidelines without outside help.

-Penalties for Academic Misconduct can be severe, ranging from receiving a failing grade fro the assignment to being expelled from the College.
+Penalties for academic misconduct can be severe, ranging from a failing grade for the assignment to being expelled from the college.

 If you are coming from an educational system with different standards, this can be a significant challenge.
-Make it a priority to learn the standards early in your program, and follow them is all your academic work.
+Make it a priority to learn the rules early in your program and be sure to follow them.